ClintonYounge/Meals-Budgeting-App/README.md

 # 📖 [Meals Budgeting App] <a name="about-project"></a>

 **[Meals Budgeting App]** Is an example of a budgetting app that keeps track of your spending on meals.
 It allows you to place orders for meals you've added.
-Original design idea by <a href="https://www.behance.net/gregoirevella">Gregoire Vella on Behance</a>

 ## 🛠 Built With <a name="built-with"></a>